leon-thomm/Ryven/docs/README.md

 And that's it!

-Now we can import that new package into pyFlow and start using the node!
+Now we can import that new package into pyScript and start using the node!

 ![](/resources/images/pyScript13.PNG)